 All concentrators must conduct a capstone project in their senior year.
 The capstone can take one of three forms: a two-semester honors thesis on a pressing global problem, an internationally focused research paper for an IR-approved seminar, or a directed research paper (independent study) on an international theme.
 See the IR program website for additional capstone information.

-Honors is awarded to students who a) demonstrate outstanding performance in the concentration (2/3 A’s in IR coursework), b) have secured a thesis committee of two faculty members from different departments, c) have completed the Honors seminar series (INTL 1910-1920) senior year, and who have completed a thesis deemed to be of honors quality.
+Honors is awarded to students who a) demonstrate outstanding performance in the concentration (2/3 A’s in IR coursework), b) have completed the Honors seminar series (INTL 1910-1920) senior year, and c) who have completed a thesis deemed to be of honors quality by two faculty members.
 Students apply in the spring of their junior year and are expected to have completed 70% of the concentration prior to senior year.
 Mid-year graduates apply their fifth semester.
 Please consult the IR Program website for a timeline and a complete description of policies and requirements.
 Honors students are required to present their research in the IR Honors Conference in the spring.
-Students interested in the Honors Program should meet with the Concentration Advisor or IR Directors.
+Students interested in the Honors Program should meet with the Concentration Advisor who directs the Honors Program.

 - Political Economy and Society